-I was fortunate to have great teachers who saw things in me that I did not see for myself.
-Most of them never knew what I went through at home, and they just knew that there were days where I was not as talkative or engaged in class.
-They noticed when my grades slipped and when I struggled to stay focused or how I would fold into myself when something did not sit right with me.
+I was fortunate to have great teachers who saw things in me I did not see.
+Most of them never knew what I went through at home, but they just knew there were days when I was not as talkative or engaged in class.
+They noticed when my grades slipped and when I struggled to stay focused or how I would fold into myself when something was not sitting right with me.

 That Saturday night started off normal.
-It was one of those rare good weeks where we were able to rent a movie from the video store, and we had my favorite dinner, chili cheese dogs.
+It was one of those rare good weeks where we were able to rent a movie from the video store and we had my favorite dinner, chili cheese dogs.
 I do not recall what the occasion was, but I remember every other detail of that night vividly.
-We had just finished watching The Beauty and the Beast, and my mom sent us to bed because it had gotten late and we needed to be up early the next morning for Sunday School.
-For some reason, this sent my dad into a rage, and he protested.
-My sisters and I, knowing church on Sunday was as inevitable as the sky being blue went to our and got ready for bed.
-But my parents continued to argue.
-My mother is not the type to pursue an argument or any conversation longer than she feels necessary.
-So she left the room and walked toward the living room.
+We had just finished watching The Beauty and the Beast, and my mom sent us to bed because it was late and we needed to be up early the next morning for Sunday school.
+For some reason, this sent my dad into a rage and he protested.
+My sisters and I, knowing church on Sunday was as inevitable as the sky being blue went to our and got ready for bed, but my parents continued to argue.
+My mother is not the type to pursue an argument or any conversation longer than she feels necessary, so she left the room and walked toward the living room.

 In a fit and rage, my dad followed her.
 Concerned, I followed behind.
-When she reached the living room, I remember him grabbing her by the neck and threw her on the coffee table.
-She hit so hard that the table almost broke.
+When she reached the living room, I remember him grabbing her by the neck and throwing her onto the coffee table.
+She landed so hard the table almost broke.
 As she lay on the floor, he straddled her and started to strangle her.
 I still remember the sound of my mother gasping for air.
 It is a scene that haunts me to this day.
-I was not old enough nor big enough to pull him off of her, and he completely ignored my screams.
-So I ran to get my sister to help.
+I was not old enough nor big enough to pull him off of her, and he completely ignored my screams, so I ran to get my sister for help.